The Best Bars and Pubs in Liberty Village Toronto

 Local Public Eatery – 171 East Liberty St

 Local is definitely one of the local hot spots in Liberty Village year round for residents and area visitors alike.
-Their patio is always busy so you might be waiting a while to get a seat outside in the summer months or you can grab a seat inside with lots of seating at the bar or restaurant tables.
-They’ve got a full range of craft beers and mixed drinks to choose from and always have a sports game or two playing on their large screen TV’s as well.
+Their patio is always busy so you might be waiting a while to get a seat outside in the summer months.
+Or you can grab a seat inside with lots of seating at the bar or restaurant tables.
+They’ve got a full range of craft beers and mixed drinks to choose from.
+They always have a sports game or two playing on their large screen TV’s as well.

 Brazen Head Irish Pub – 165 East Liberty St

-Brazen Head is a great place to grab a pint and hoist a few on their multi level patios or inside the Irish themed pub.
-Brazen Head is also the official “unofficial” home of the Toronto Football Club (TFC) so you’re bound to see a sea of red jerseys for home games as the pub fills up with TFC fans pre and post games.
+Brazen Head is a great place to grab a pint and hoist a few.
+You can choose a spot within any of their multi level patios or inside the Irish themed pub.
+Brazen Head is also the official “unofficial” home of the Toronto Football Club (TFC).
+So you’re bound to see a sea of red jerseys for home games as the pub fills up with TFC fans pre and post games.
 The pub also features occasional live music and decent pub grub.

 The Craft Brasserie and Grille – 107 Atlantic Ave

-The Craft Brasserie offers a pretty huge pub space inside with lots of tables and seating and a decent outside patio as well.
-There is a full range of craft and local beers to choose from along with wine and spirits.
+The Craft Brasserie offers a pretty huge pub space inside with lots of tables and seating.
+They also offer a decent outside patio as well.
+There is a full range of craft and local beers to choose from.
+And they offer wine and spirits for other drink options.
 It’s also a popular lunch and after work spot.

 Liberty Commons at Big Rock Brewery – 42 East Liberty St

 A proper Canadian brew pub, Liberty Commons serves bold food and cold brew by Oliver & Bonacini and Big Rock Brewery.
-They’ve got a great street level patio up top on Liberty Street and down below at the back of the building off Atlantic Ave.
+They’ve got a great street level patio up top on Liberty Street.
+You can also drink down below at the back of the building off Atlantic Ave.
 Liberty Commons also offers some tasty local craft beers and plenty of TV’s inside to catch your favourite game.

 Arvo Coffee and Wine – 80 Atlantic Ave

-Arvo offers some excellent coffee and craft beer options during the day but turns completely into a pretty nice wine and cocktail bar at night, featuring a selection of local and regional wines and lots of great cocktails too.
+Arvo offers some excellent coffee and craft beer options during the day.
+But after 5pm, they turn into a pretty nice wine and cocktail bar.
+Arvo features a selection of local and regional wines and lots of great cocktails too.
 Arvo offers a nice ambience inside and a sweet patio in hotter months.

 Something in the Water Brewing Co – 151 East Liberty St